mgoellnitz/tangram/README.md

 To make all this work you need

 - Java 8
-- Gradle 3.4 or later (gradle wrapper included)
+- Gradle 4.3.1 (gradle wrapper included)

 For all the rest simply type